• Skip to primary navigation

 How to Cook Chinese Food at Home -- Techniques + Tips for Making Better Stir-Fry at Home

-If you've ever made stir fry at home and been disappointed with the results you're not alone.
-As with any cuisine, there are certain techniques that make up the foundation for getting the best (and most consistent) results like what you'd expect from your favorite restaurant.
-We've outlined a few common mistakes people make when cooking Chinese food at home (particularly when stir-frying) and how to avoid them.
-For more in-depth information on each point below, check out this post over here.
+If you've ever made stir-fry at home and been disappointed with the results, you're not alone.
+As with any cuisine, there are certain techniques that make up the foundation for getting the best (and most consistent) results, like what you'd expect from your favorite restaurant.

-1. Use the right Chinese ingredients.
+1. Use the right Chinese ingredients called for.

 2. Use a wok or comparable cooking vessel with a large surface area that allows for fast and quick high-heat cooking.